Canon SX530 vs Pentax K-5

 Studio photographers will appreciate that the Pentax K-5 (unlike the SX530) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX530 and the K-5 have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the K-5 have been discontinued, but can regularly be found used on ebay.
 The K-5 was replaced by the Pentax K-5 II, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the SX530 and K-5 can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Pentax K-5 Manual.

 So what is the bottom line?
 Is the Canon SX530 better than the Pentax K-5 or vice versa?
 The listing below highlights the relative strengths of the two models.